madeshiyarohit/Product-Design-LandingPage/ReadMe.md

 ## Project Name : **Product Design Landing Page !**

-In this project i have created a Busisness landing page from scratch.
+In this project i have created a Product landing page from scratch.
 And i have learnt a lot of things like how to use flex and how css makes life easier , we can manipulate the things in Html with the help of CSS without touching HTML file in terms of positing and direction not in terms of DOM manipulation😅.

 </br>